smoothoperator07/Pokemonshowdown-EconomySystem/README.md

 ## 🙌 Credits

-Developed by [Your Name or GitHub Username].
+Developed by Clark Jones @Prince Sky
 Contributions and feedback are always welcome!

 ---